byorgey/blog/posts/2013/04/25/random-binary-trees-with-a-size-limited-critical-boltzmann-sampler-2.markdown

 <span>&gt;</span>     <span style="color:blue;font-weight:bold;">then</span> <span>return</span> <span>Leaf</span>
 <span>&gt;</span>     <span style="color:blue;font-weight:bold;">else</span> <span>Branch</span> <span>&lt;$&gt;</span> <span>randomTree</span> <span>&lt;*&gt;</span> <span>randomTree</span>
 </code></pre>
-<p>We choose each of the constructors with probability $latex 1/2$, and recurse in the <code>Branch</code> case.</p>
+<p>We choose each of the constructors with probability $1/2$, and recurse in the <code>Branch</code> case.</p>
 <p>Now, <a href="http://www.cse.chalmers.se/~rjmh/QuickCheck/manual.html">as is well-known</a>, this works rather poorly.
 Why is that?
 Let’s generate 100 random trees and print out their sizes in descending order:</p>
 <pre><code><span style="color:gray;">ghci&gt; </span>reverse . sort . map size &lt;$&gt; replicateM 100 randomTree
   [118331,7753,2783,763,237,203,195,163,159,73,65,63,49,41,39,29,29,23,23,21,19,19,15,11,9,9,9,9,7,7,7,5,5,5,5,5,5,5,5,5,3,3,3,3,3,3,3,3,3,3,3,3,3,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1]
 </code></pre>
 <p>As you can see, this is a really weird distribution of sizes.
 For one thing, we get lots of trees that are very small—in fact, it’s easy to see that we expect about 50 of them to be single leaf nodes.
 The other weird thing, however, is that we also get some really humongous trees.
-The above output gets randomly regenerated every time I process this post—so I don’t know exactly what sizes you’ll end up seeing—but it’s a good bet that there is at least one tree with a size greater than $latex 10^4$.
+The above output gets randomly regenerated every time I process this post—so I don’t know exactly what sizes you’ll end up seeing—but it’s a good bet that there is at least one tree with a size greater than $10^4$.
 To get an intuitive idea of why this happens, imagine generating the tree in a breadth-first manner.
 At each new level we have a collection of “active” nodes corresponding to pending recursive calls to <code>randomTree</code>.
 Each active node generates zero or two new active nodes on the next level with equal probability, so <em>on average</em> the number of active nodes remains the same from level to level.
 So if we happen to make a lot of <code>Branch</code> choices right off the bat, it may take a long time before the tree “thins out” again.
 And if this distribution didn’t seem weird enough already, it turns out (though it is far from obvious how to prove this) that the <em>expected</em> size of the generated trees is <em>infinite</em>!</p>
 <p>The usual solution with <code>QuickCheck</code> is to use the <code>sized</code> combinator to limit the size of generated structures, but this does not help with the problem of having too many very small trees.</p>
 <p>Here’s a (seemingly!) stupid idea.
 Suppose we want to generate trees of size approximately 100 (say, within 10%).
 Let’s simply use the above algorithm, but with the following modifications:</p>
 <ol style="list-style-type:decimal;">